hetfs/English/README.md

 ## What Are the Different Levels for Learning a Language?

-Language learning levels are often categorized based on standardized frameworks like the Common European Framework of Reference for Languages (CEFR) and the American Council on the Teaching of Foreign Languages (ACTFL).
+Language learning levels are often categorised based on standardised frameworks like the Common European Framework of Reference for Languages (CEFR) and the American Council on the Teaching of Foreign Languages (ACTFL).

 Here are the typical levels: